Shopify/ruby-style-guide/README.md

 * Prefer `map` over `collect`, `find` over `detect`, `select` over `find_all`, `size` over `length`.

-* Do not use assignments in conditionals
+* Do not use assignments in conditionals.

 ## Naming